2015 Strategic Plan

 GOAL #1: Create sustainable support groups.

-November 2016 progress: Authorship of a Bereavement Support Group Curriculum, Securing of a physical space for all support groups.
+November 2017 progress: Authorship of a Bereavement Support Group Curriculum, Securing of a physical space for all support groups is being edited and projected publication early 2018

 GOAL #2: Increase support and invest in our staff, internal operations, and the infrastructure of Empty Arms.

-November 2016 progress: we have created stipends for support group facilitators and hired three new facilitators.
+November 2017 progress: we have created stipends for support group facilitators and hired four new facilitators.

-GOAL #3: Building our fundraising efforts around individual giving, fundraising events, and foundation grants to fully support and build the scope of Empty Arms’ programing.
+GOAL #3: Building our fundraising efforts around individual giving, fundraising events, and foundation grants to fully support and build the scope of Empty Arms’ programming.

 Expanding our Local Role